 The technical environment:

 Our edition is available online, so you’ll need a web browser, and for this first experience, it is probably best if you use a lap-top or a tablet.
-Our web-site will work on smartphones, and reading a script is fine, but some things you’ll want to do will be easier on a lap-top / tablet.
+Our web-site will work on smartphones, and reading and exploring a play is great in Version 5.20 or later on a smartphone, but some things you’ll want to do when organising a play-reading, will be easier on a lap-top or maybe a tablet.

-We use a Window 10 laptop running Google Chrome as the laptop, and an Apple Mini iPad, as our tablet for the followoing reasons:
+We use a Window 10 laptop running Google Chrome as the laptop, and an Apple Mini iPad, or an Apple 5 or Apple 7 iPhone for the following reasons:

 - Windows 10 / Chrome has the advantage that it’s what we test our web-site on, so everything works on that, and you can translate any scene from a Shakespeare play that we’ve published into pretty much any language in the world.

-- The Apple Mini iPad with Safari displays both the script of the play and the index to the play (very useful to see everything else about the play) on the same screen in both landscape or portrait mode.
+- The Apple Mini iPad with Safari (or Apple iPhones) displays both the script of the play and the index to the play much faster, as it seems to us, than Android or Amazon Fire kit.

 It should be obvious that each browser you are using needs to be connected to the Internet, and most people will do that via a wi-fi connection.
 If a group of you are getting together to read a play, it’s good if the wi-fi connection to the internet is fast.

 So now we can get started by reading the play on your own.

 You’ll see our Home Page in which there’s a table of the plays we’ve published.

 (Note that plays in green, or version 5.2 or later, and so work better on smartphones).